- About the Author

 Professional Gamblers vs Amateur Ones

-How to know if you are a professional gambler?
+How do you know if you are a professional gambler?
 The answer is simple: if your main source of income is gambling, then you are considered to be a ‘pro'.
-That means that even if you work a 9-5 job, but still make more money through gambling than from your job, you are a professional gambler.
+That means that even if you work a 9-to-5 job but still make more money through gambling than from your job, you are a professional gambler.

-Here are some of the criteria that will help you decide if you fit into a ‘pro' category:
+Here are some of the criteria that will help you decide if you fit into the ‘pro' category: